 - Ice cream: While technically this isn't an ingredient, I'd argue that vanilla ice cream for serving is equally essential.

-Gluten-free peach cobbler recipe steps
+How to make Gluten-free peach cobbler

 - Toss the filling together.
 Mix the brown sugar with tapioca flour, then toss with the sliced peaches, lemon juice, vanilla, and spices.
 Dump into a 2-quart baking dish.